Episode 144. Crazy News Stories from 'The Times' Publication

 That is quite a while.

-But Thear Chute all the week has been the mecca of interested inquirers, who have come away convinced that Dawn is a genuine canine wonder.
+The story was first considered a joke, but Thir Schut all the week has been the mecca of interested inquirers who have come away convinced that Don is a genuine canine wonder.

-The gamekeeper, Ebers, affirms that the dog began talking in 1905, without training of any kind.
+The gamekeeper, Ebers, affirms that the dog began talking in 1905 without training of any kind.

-According to his owner, the animal sauntered up one day to the table where the family were eating, and when his master asked, You want something, don't you?
+According to his owner, the animal sauntered up one day to the table where the family were eating and when his master asked, You want something, don't you?

-He stupefied the family by replying in a deep, masculine tone.
+He stupefied the family by replying in a deep, masculine tone, which is want, want.

 The tone was not a bark or a growl, it is declared, but distinct speech, and increased in plainness from day to day as his master took more interest in the dog's newly discovered talent.